CiscoDevNet/n3550-timestamp-decoder/README.md

 Every second, the ExaLINK Fusion will send a special packet called a keyframe, which maps the counter value to nanosecond UTC time.

+This utility also supports decoding of the ExaLINK Fusion HPT timestamp format.
+This is a 16 byte trailer appended to each packet which contains a picosecond resolution timestamp and metadata to identify the source of the packet.

 ## Requirements